We Know, Debt Doesn’t Sound “Flexible”

 We all know what debt is: money that is lent and must be repaid with interest.
 But in terms of debt as a funding model for growing SaaS companies, it’s actually quite flexible for many reasons.
 When compared to other models that require collateral (that online software-based companies typically don’t have) or a fair amount of equity in exchange for capital (which limits decision-making and operational control), it quickly stands above the rest.

 Before we dig into the benefits of debt, keep this in mind: every business is different.
 Your structure, needs, and overall goals may support and fully justify one form of funding over another.
 It is up to business owners and leaders to weigh the pros and cons of different working capital providers and make a decision from there.

 One of the greatest flexible financing benefits of debt is that it keeps you in complete control of your business.
 If you’re raising venture capital, this might not sound like a significant trade-off.
 You get the capital you need in exchange for something that wasn’t really doing you any good, right?
 You couldn’t be more wrong.

 Having complete ownership and being able to exercise the decision-making authority that comes with it is critical to a growth stage SaaS company.
-Imagine not being able to take your business a certain route, choose a specific vendor over another, purchase equipment or other capital needs, or choose the candidates you want to hire without the approval of your investor.
-They’re just an investor!
-Why should they have a say, right?
+With equity, you have to work with your investor if you decide to take your business a certain route, choose a specific vendor over another, purchase equipment or other capital needs, or choose the candidates you want to hire.

 Well, that’s just part of the relationship and agreement.
 Capital for equity.
 But with debt financing, the agreement provides capital now for a return later.
 This is where many companies get stuck: why go into debt when it’s just going to cost you more in the long run?
 Because equity is more valuable than a lender’s return via interest rate on a loan.
 More on this shortly.
 But the point here is that when you own the business, you own the options.